JasonGross/coq/doc/sphinx/proof-engine/tactics.rst

    .. exn:: Type of @ident is not an equality of recognized Σ types: expected one of sig , sig2 , sigT , sigT2 , sigT2 , ex , ex2 but got @term

-      The variant of :tacn:`inversion_sigma` which explicitly takes a hypothesis :n:`ident` can only handle equalities in the aforementioned sigma types.
+      When applied to a hypothesis, :tacn:`inversion_sigma` can only handle equalities of the listed sigma types.

    .. exn:: @ident is not an equality of Σ types

-      The variant of :tacn:`inversion_sigma` which explicitly takes a hypothesis :n:`ident` should only be called on hypotheses whose type is syntactically an equality using :g:`Coq.Logic.Init.eq` of the standard library.
+      When applied to a hypothesis, :tacn:`inversion_sigma` can only be called on hypotheses that are equalities using :g:`Coq.Logic.Init.eq`.

 .. example::